wordwizai/word-wiz-ai/implementation_guides/client-side-phoneme-extraction.md

     Validate that client phonemes match expected format:
     - List of lists (words -> phonemes)
     - Each word has at least one phoneme
-    - Phonemes are valid IPA characters
+    - Phonemes are valid characters (eSpeak or IPA)
     """
     if not isinstance(phonemes, list):
         return False